hekailiang/squirrel/README.md

 ```java
 builder.externalTransition().from(MyState.A).to(MyState.B).on(MyEvent.GoToB);
 ```
-An **external transition** is built from state 'A' to state 'B' on event 'GoToB'.
+An **external transition** is built between state 'A' to state 'B' and triggered on received event 'GoToB'.
 ```java
 builder.internalTransition().within(MyState.A).on(MyEvent.WithinA).perform(myAction);
 ```